≡ Menu

 English Setter Dog Breed… Everything You Need to Know at a Glance!

-Yep, you read this right, in this article we going to be talking about the “English” Setter, not the more popular “Irish” Setter that most of our American audience is more familiar with.
+Yep, you read this right; this article will discuss the “English” Setter, not the more popular “Irish” Setter that most of our American audience is more familiar with.
+And there’s a good reason for us choosing to write about these guys….

-And the one that we’re going to hopefully be able to answer in the following article.
-Because in this article, we want to take a moment and discuss what it might be like to own an English Setter so that if you’re ever given the opportunity to actually own one of these fantastic animals, you won’t be disappointed six months later that you did!
+But “Awesome” for whom?
+That’s the real question and the one that we will be able to answer in the following article, hopefully.
+In this article, we want to take a moment and discuss what it might be like to own an English Setter so that if you’re ever allowed to own one of these fantastic animals, you won’t be disappointed six months later that you did!

 So, without further ado, let’s dive right in.